-The guest right is a sacred law of hospitality.
-When a guest, be he common born or noble, eats the food and drinks the drink off a host's table beneath the host's roof, the guest right is invoked.
-Bread and salt are the traditional provisions.
+The guest right is a sacred law of hospitality, especially in the north.
+When a guest, be he commonborn or noble, eats the food and drinks the drink off a host's table beneath the host's roof, guest right is invoked.
+Bread and salt are traditional provisions.

-When invoked, neither the guest can harm his host nor the host harm his guest for the length of the guest's stay.
-For either to do so would be to break a sacred covenant that is believed to invoke the wrath of the Gods both old and new.
-Both the teachings of the Old Gods and the Faith of the Seven hold to this.
+When invoked, neither the guest nor the host can harm the other for the length of the guest's stay.
+For either to do so would be to break a sacred covenant that is believed to invoke the wrath of the gods. both old and new.
 Even robber lords and wreckers are bound by the ancient laws of hospitality.

 A lord with a bared sword across his knees is making a traditional sign that he is denying guest right.